ia-toki/tcframe/docs/introduction/introduction.rst

 **tcframe** is a C++ framework for generating test cases of competitive programming problems.
 This framework helps problem writers prepare test cases in a structured manner and ensures that the generated test cases are valid according to the specified constraints.

-At a very high level, with some details omitted, it works as follows:
+Example high-level usage:

 #.
-You specify input/output variables.
+Specify input/output variables.

    .. sourcecode:: cpp

        int A, B;
        int sum;

 #.
-You specify input/output formats.
+Specify input/output formats, using a rich set of format macros.

    .. sourcecode:: cpp